-Response: Parents/carers must respond to an allocation of a school place within 2 weeks of the date of notification of availability of a school place.
+Response: Parents/carers must respond to an allocation of a school place within two weeks of the date of notification of availability of a school place.
 Response must be made to Plymouth City Council1.
 In the absence of a response, the offer may be revoked and the place may be reallocated to someone else.

-Start date: There is a legal requirement that all children begin full time education by the beginning of the term following their fifth birthday, this is referred to as compulsory school age.
-Once a place has been allocated, parents can defer the date their child is admitted to school until later in the school year but not beyond the point at which they reach compulsory school age or, for children born between 1 April and 31 August not beyond the beginning of the final term of the school year for which the offer was made.
-Deferred entry is arranged with the school direct.
-Deferred admissions will take place at the start of the January or April term as appropriate.
-If the child does not start at the agreed date, the place may be revoked and may be reallocated to someone else.

 Tie Breaker: Where we have to choose between two or more children in the same category as each other, priority will be determined on the basis of distance between home and school.
 Measurements are taken by a straight line on a map using Plymouth City Council's electronic mapping system1 – the shorter the distance the higher the priority.
-Measurement points will be from an internal point of the building concerned (the visual centre of the building(s)).
+Measurement points will be from the spatial locator identified by the National Land and Property Gazetteer.
+The spatial locator is the address point based on a general internal point.
 Flats are therefore taken to be the same measurement point regardless of floor of location.
 If the tie-breaker is not sufficient to distinguish between applicants in a particular category, there will be a random ballot as set out in the School Admissions Code.
 This will be undertaken by the Chair of Governors in the presence of the headteacher by the operation of an electronic random number generator.

 Waiting lists: If a place cannot be offered at the preferred school, the child’s name will automatically be added to the waiting list for any school ranked higher than the school allocated.
 Those on a waiting list and late applicants will be treated equally and placed on the same list.
-Waiting lists will be held in the order of the published admission criteria and will be maintained until the end of the summer holidays 2016.
+Waiting lists will be held in the order of the published admission criteria and will be maintained until the end of the summer holidays 2017 in respect of the normal point of entry.
 Any vacancies that arise will be allocated to the child at the top of the waiting list.

-From the commencement of the September term in 2016, the in-year admissions scheme applies and the waiting list procedure will change in that parents will be asked to confirm their wish for their child to remain on a waiting list in order that the list can be kept up to date.
+From the commencement of the September term in 2017, the in-year admissions scheme applies and the waiting list procedure will change in that parents will be asked to confirm their wish for their child to remain on a waiting list in order that the list can be kept up to date.